ArmDeveloperEcosystem/arm-learning-paths/content/install-guides/ambaviz.md

 tar -xf ambaviz.tar.gz
 ```

-Navigate to the newly created `ambaviz-<version>` folder, and run the following script to set up environment variables.
+Navigate to the newly-created `ambaviz-<version>` folder, and run the following script to set up environment variables:

 #### sh/bash
 ```command